-The exterior of the museum mirrors the internal architecture, taking up the historical and geological approach of the main brewery building that was hewn from the rock.
-Landscaping by Günther Vogt is part of the project around the structures of the buildings to restore and consolidate the historic properties of the site.
-The framework of the ensemble is an important element in the perception and the historical understanding of the place.
-It is supplemented by additional, partly even low walls, where stones from the river with different colours and structures, cut into slabs of different sizes and thickness, are sorted into the dark, natural stone wall like an encyclopedia of the natural history of the site, like a Landscape Library.
-The concept combines both elements: the place to withdraw from the dynamic museum life and the exposition of the natural history.
-At the same time, the walls supplementing the architecture and the legibility of the monastic history are defining the new museum complex.
+The exterior of MUZEUM SUSCH reflects its interior architecture, adopting the historical and geological approach of the main brewery building that was carved from rock.
+Landscaping by Günther Vogt is a key component of the project, surrounding the structures of the buildings to preserve and enhance the historic properties of the site.
+The framework of the ensemble plays a crucial role in the perception and historical understanding of the place.
+It is complemented by additional walls, some low, where stones from the river with different colors and structures, cut into slabs of varying sizes and thickness, are arranged in the dark, natural stone wall like an encyclopedia of the natural history of the site, a Landscape Library.
+The concept brings together both elements: a place for retreat from the lively museum atmosphere and the exhibition of natural history.
+At the same time, the walls supplementing the architecture and highlighting the monastic history define the new museum complex.

-Muzeum Susch comprises four buildings; the Bieraria (brewery) and Bieraria Veglia (old brewery) which, interconnected with the tunnel, will host the exhibition space, foundation headquarters, and a restaurant; Chasa della Santa and the house for the artists’ residence, Temporars Susch.
-The challenge for the architects has been to unite these structures visually as well as functionally.
+MUZEUM SUSCH consists of four buildings, the Bieraria (brewery) and Bieraria Veglia (old brewery), which are interconnected by a tunnel and will house the exhibition space, foundation headquarters, and a restaurant.
+Additionally, there are two structures - Chasa della Santa and the Temporars Susch artists' residency house.
+The architects faced the challenge of unifying these structures visually as well as functionally.

-As the complex of buildings has strong historical and landscape value, protected by Cantonal Historical Preservation Law its additional rooms have been created by excavating into the solid mountain rock below and beside the brewery.
-The first stage of the project involved over a year of explosions and excavation, shifting 9,000 tons of Amphibolite, a local rock, before beginning construction.
+As the complex of buildings has significant historical and landscape value, protected by the Cantonal Historical Preservation Law, its additional rooms were created by excavating into the solid mountain rock beneath and beside the Muzeum Susch.
+The first stage of the project involved over a year of blasting and excavation, moving 9,000 tons of Amphibolite, a local rock, before construction began.

-To connect the economic building of the monastery complex (Bieraria Veglia) with the later added main building (Bieraria), an underground passageway will lead visitors underneath the street into the Bieraria opposite.
-One of the first encounters inside the museum is with the natural mountain rock grotto, historically used for the cooling and storage of beer, interacting with the building’s history in a playful dynamic between old and new.
-This space will eventually form a unique gallery for site-specific artist commissions.
+To connect the economic building of the monastery complex (Bieraria Veglia) with the later added main building (Bieraria), an underground passageway leads visitors under the street into the Bieraria.
+One of the first experiences inside the museum is with the natural mountain rock grotto, historically used for beer cooling and storage, interacting with the building’s history in a playful dynamic between old and new.
+This space will eventually become a unique gallery for site-specific artist commissions.

-Additional floor space almost tripled inside the brewery building which will comprise now of 1,500 square meters of exhibition space in total.
-The original central cooling tower of the brewery has been extended by four meters into the ground to a total of 17 meters in height.
+The brewery building's additional floor space has nearly tripled, now comprising 1,500 square meters of exhibition space in total.
+The original central cooling tower of the brewery has been extended four meters into the ground, reaching a height of 17 meters.

 19 January 2019 : MUZEUM SUSCH @ the Met